Andy Adler: CW New York (WPIX, Pix11 News)

-In March, 2014, it was announced that Adler was returning to New York as the sports anchor for Pix 11 News.
+In March, 2014, it was announced that Adler was returning to New York as the lead sports anchor for Pix 11 News.
 She also served as host for PIX 11 Sports Desk.
-During her time at Pix 11, Adler has landed exclusive interviews with Magic Johnson, Alex Rodriguez, Keith Hernandez, and Eli Manning.
-She also was host of the Yankees pre-game shows airing on the network.
+During her time at Pix 11, Adler has landed exclusive interviews with Magic Johnson, Alex Rodriguez, Derek Jeter, Pelé, Kareem Abdul-Jabbar, Kobe Bryant, Eli Manning, and many others.
+She also was the host of the Yankees pre-game shows airing on the network and served as a contributor to the YES Network.

 Personal life

-Adler made her film debut with a cameo appearance in Fast Five starring the Dwayne 'The Rock' Johnson.
+Adler made her film debut with a cameo appearance in Fast Five starring Dwayne 'The Rock' Johnson.
 She is a native Spanish speaker and a member of Mensa.

-Adler works with The World of Children's Award.
-She served as host of their inaugural golf fundraiser honoring the New York Giants Steve Weatherford.
+Adler works with The World of Children.
+She served as host of their inaugural golf fundraiser and World of Children Awards Gala.
 Adler also works with the Children's Health Fund.
-She presented at the charity's annual fundraiser with actress Julianne Moore and journalist Jane Pauley.
+She has served as host of their annual gala and presented at the charity's annual fundraiser with actress Julianne Moore and journalist Jane Pauley.
+Additionally, Adler has twice emceed the Thurman Munson Awards for the AHRC, the "Seeds of Hope Gala" for NAMI, Brazilian Day NYC, and 'the Beacon of Hope Luncheon' with Dak Prescott, in addition to countless other charities.